Infant Massage – Loving Touch Techniques for Parents & Babies

 Which class can I take as a makeup?

-Anything class that is appropriate for the family member doing the makeup class.
-You can even send different adult family members to do the makeup class.
+Otherwise, take any class appropriate for the family member doing the makeup.
+You can even send different family members to do the makeup class.
 Students may make up in any location.

-For example, if you miss a baby yoga class and there isn’t another that suits your schedule, you may bring your toddler to Little Family Yoga as a make up (baby can even tag along).
+For example, if you miss a baby yoga class and there isn’t another that suits your schedule, you may bring your toddler to Little Family Yoga as a makeup (baby can even tag along).
 If you and your child miss Little Family Yoga, you and an older child may attend family yoga, you and a younger child may attend Baby Yoga & Play, or you may attend an adult class for yourself.
-Anytime we have a “Pop-Up” class on the schedule, that can be a makeup (pop ups must be reserved in advance).
+Anytime we have a “Pop-Up” class on the schedule, that can be a makeup.

 How do I reserve a makeup class?